Timely Writer: Racing career

 Timely Writer was installed as the 2-1 morning line favorite for that race, which was to be his final start before retirement to stud.
 He was unleashing his signature come-from-behind move with 1/2 mile left to race under jockey Jeffrey Fell when suddenly the horse's left foreleg broke.
 He fell to the ground, with three other horses stumbling over him.
 With no possibility of repairing his leg, Timely Writer was humanely euthanized.
-Another colt, Johnny Dance, who had collided with the his fallen foe, suffered the same fate.
+Another colt, Johnny Dance, who had collided with his fallen foe, suffered the same fate.

 Author Kimberly Gatto in her 2011 book "Saratoga Race Course: The August place to Be," best summed up the extent of Timely Writer's tremendous popularity across the county, both during and after his racing career, observing, "Timely Writer had an 'everyman' quality that reminded folks of Seabiscuit."